SimonGenin/hadron-docs/src/routing.md

 You should always return unequivocal `responseSpec` object with none or one of `body`/`view`/`redirect` keys.

-You can return primitive value directly - in that case it will be used as response body.
+You can return primitive value directly - in that case, it will be used as the response body.

 Response spec can be also wrapped in Promise - framework will automatically wait till promise is resolved.

 ## Example callbacks

-*Note: For simplicity we are not showing whole route config in examples below, but take notice that all `callback` functions listed below should be registered under `callback` key in route config*
+*Note: For simplicity, we are not showing whole route config in examples below, but take notice that all `callback` functions listed below should be registered under `callback` key in route config*

 ### Simplest callback

-If you don't need to access values from request object or DI container you can omit both callback parameters, you can also use shortcut of the `responseSpec` if returned value is a primitive one, for example:
+If you don't need to access values from request object or DI container you can omit both callback parameters, you can also use the shortcut of the `responseSpec` if the returned value is a primitive one, for example:

 ```javascript
 const callback = () => 'Hello!';
 ```

-will respond with body:
+will respond with a body:

 ```json
 "Hello!"